 HT panels conduct hearings into allegations of unprofessional conduct made against psychologists.
 CRC panels conduct reviews of the Complaints Director’s dismissals of complaints.
-Panels, comprising of two members from the membership list and one public member, appointed by Alberta Health, are arranged as required.
+Panels, comprising of two members from the membership list and two public members, appointed by Alberta Health, are arranged as required.

 The time commitment required of HT and CRC panel members varies depending on the circumstances of the particular case.
-Hearings are conducted in person and may range from one to five days.
+Hearings are conducted in person and/or virtually and may range from one to five days.
 Complaint dismissal reviews are often complex and may take a similar amount of time.
-The panel may choose to meet in person or via teleconference.
-Additional time may be required for teleconferences and the writing of decisions.
-Committee members may be asked to sit on one to three panels per year, based on need and availability.
+The panel may choose to meet in person or virtually.
+Additional time may be required for virtual meetings and the writing of decisions.
+Committee members may be asked to sit on three to five panels per year, based on need and availability.

 Practice Advisory Committee (PAC).
 The PAC is a non-adjudicative standing committee that acts in an advisory capacity to Council.
 The mandate of the PAC is to advise Council on matters of professional standards, ethics, professional practice guidelines and psychological practice.
 The committee meets approximately three times per year or on an as-needed basis.
 The PAC occasionally forms ad hoc committees to address specific issues.

 Publications Committee.
 The Publications Committee monitors the content of the quarterly newsletter, The CAP Monitor to ensure the information being conveyed is consistent with CAP’s mandate, governing documents and policy.